petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-groups-api-basics.md

 ## Put a User Group

-Completely overwrite an existing User Group with the following cURL and Java commands.
-Replace `1234` with your User Group's ID.
+Completely overwrite an existing user group with the following cURL and Java commands.
+Replace `1234` with your user group's ID.

 ### UserGroup_PUT_ById.sh